COMP3021-2025Spring/comp3021-2025spring-classroom-pa2-starter/README.md

 $$ sumPrice = \sum_{session} (totalPromptTokens \times unitPromptPrice + totalCompletionTokens \times unitCompletionPrice) \times modelSize $$

 The unit of `modelSize` is 1B parameters.
 For example, model `wizardlm-13b` has a size of 13.
-After calculating the sum of price, you need to add a new field called `sumPrice` in the profile.
+After calculating the sum of price, you need to add a new double-typed field called `sumPrice` in the profile.
 The `unitPromptPrice` and `unitCompletionPrice` are given in the `SessionManager`

 Besides, you should also pay attention to some edge cases like dealing with new user.